+where $P_i$ is the pressure density.
+Explicitly, the overall evolution is obtained by summing all contributing annihilation channels of the number densities, and all two-body channels (both annihilation and scattering) for the energy densities,

-where $p_i$ is the pressure density, $\delta E$ is the energy exchange per interaction (to be detailed below), $\delta n_i/\delta t $ is the interaction rate of number-changing processes with another sector and $\delta \rho_i /\delta t$ is the energy exchange rate with another sector.
+where $\delta E$ is the energy exchange for each channel.\footnote{If the corresponding channel $1+2 \to 3+4$ is pair annihilation, there is $\delta E = E_1 +E_2 $, counting the contributions of both particle $1$ and antiparticle $2$.
+For elastic scattering, $\delta E = E_3 -E_1$, which is the energy change for particle $1$($\equiv 3$); see below for details.} In summary, $\delta n_i/\delta t $ is the interaction rate of number-changing processes with another sector and $\delta \rho_i /\delta t$ is the energy exchange rate with another sector.

 As stated before, the general (numerical) solution of such set of coupled Boltzmann equations~\eqref{eq:BZMn} and~\eqref{eq:BZMrho} over a great dynamic range is in practice unfeasible.
 For the three-sector system of our interest, we now show how taking some minimal approximations opens the path to a numerical solution.
 The approximations fall into two categories: the ones to describe the momentum distribution functions and the ones to obtain detailed balance, which we shall discuss below in turn.